mrp-interface/shinymrp/README.md

 #### Windows

 For Windows, [RTools](https://cran.r-project.org/bin/windows/Rtools/) is a toolchain bundle that includes the necessary C++ toolchain for compiling Stan programs.
-Select the appropriate version based on the version of R on your machine.
+Install the appropriate version based on the version of R on your machine.

 ### shinymrp Installation
 R version 4.1.0 or beyond is required.
 Install the app by executing the R code below: